 Summary

-The Hyundai Ioniq 6 is a midsize four-door saloon and the second all-electric model to join Hyundai’s Ioniq range, after the closely related Ioniq 5 hatchback.
+The Hyundai Ioniq 6 is a mid-sized four-door saloon and the second all-electric model to join Hyundai’s Ioniq range, after the closely related Ioniq 5 hatchback.

 “The body style won’t be for everyone”, says John McIlroy of Auto Express, “but it’s a more inspiring package dynamically, building on many of the strengths of the smaller Ioniq 5”.
-On the road, the What Car? team adds that the Ioniq 6 is “extremely hushed” at cruising speeds, and offers very polite road manners, resulting in a car that is “effortless to drive.”
+The Car Expert’s own editor, Stuart Masson, describes the driving experience as “smooth and whisper-quiet at all speeds”, as well as “a genuinely lovely place to spend time”.

 However, this new aerodynamic body style and improved range come with a rather hefty price increase.
-The Ioniq 5’s lead-in 58kWh powertrain is not available in the Ioniq 6 UK range, and so customers have to opt for the larger and more expensive 77kWh battery pack instead.
+The Ioniq 5’s entry-level 58kWh powertrain is not offered in the Ioniq 6, so customers have to opt for the larger and more expensive 77kWh battery pack instead.
+That’s not likely to be a real hardship for most customers, as the larger battery is much more popular in the Ioniq 5 range anyway.

 - Hyundai Ioniq 5 (2021 onwards) – Expert Rating